Preston-Landers/pyuac/README.md

 ## Requirements

 * This package only supports Windows at the moment.
 The isUserAdmin function will work under Linux / Posix, but the runAsAdmin functionality is currently Windows only.
+Using the `@main_requires_admin` decorator will be a no-op on non-Windows platforms.

 * This requires Python 2.7, or Python 3.3 or higher.